CowDogMoo/warpgate/docs/template-configuration.md

 ### Template Discovery Order

-When building by template name, warpgate searches in this order:
+When building by template name with `--template` flag, warpgate searches in this order:

 1. **Repositories** (in configuration order)